SeBrul/AutonomousFlightEngineer_ND/README.md

 <img src="/images/enroute.png" width="800">

-# Autonomous flight in an urban environment
+# Autonomous Flight in an Urban Environment

 Starting with a city map and the respective obstacle coordinates a configuration space is derived that allows performing motion planning tasks.
-With a **medial_axis transform** of the map and an informed graph search **A^* ** a path is calculated from point A to point B. The graph is then polished with the **Bresenham** raytracing method and the waypoints are sent to the autopilot.
+With a **medial_axis transform** of the map and an informed graph search A\* a path is calculated from point A to point B. The graph is then polished with the **Bresenham** raytracing method and the waypoints are sent to the autopilot.

 >The code is tested in the framework of the Udacity Flying Car Simulator as one part of the Nanodegree Programm Capstone Project **Motion Planning**.
 The other projects